ArtsemiY/TomoBEAR-test/Tutorials.md

 Then binned aligned ctf-corrected stacks are produced by BinStacks{} and tomographic reconstructions are generated for the binnnings specified in the general segment.
 In this example the particles are picked using template matching.
 First a template from EMDB is produced at a proper voxel side, then DynamoTemplateMatching{} creates cross-correlation volumes which can be inspected.
 Finally, highest cross-correlation peaks, over 2.5 standard deviations above the mean value in the CC volume are set for extraction to 3D particle files, the coordinates are stored in the particle_table files in the dynamo format.

+In the section below you will find subtomogram classification projects that should produce you a reasonable structure.
+They first use multi-reference alignment projects with "noise traps" to first classify out false-positive particles produced by template matching, this happens at the binning which was used for template matching.
+In the end of the segment you should have a reasonable set of particles in the best class.

 ```json
     "DynamoAlignmentProject": {
         "iterations": 3,